End Marijuana Drug Test Discrimination

 Based on our data and research, it has been determined that the average person who smokes cannabis once has a failure rate of 50% at 12 days.
 It is also the only substance on the standardized SAMHSA 5 Panel Drug Test (used throughout the country) that can be detected for more than several weeks.
 This is due to the non-polar, hydrophobic nature of cannabinoids at the molecular level.
 When consumed, the fatty tissues in our bodies attract and soak up these molecules like a sponge, then slowly release them back into the blood stream over time for metabolization.
 This, unfortunately, ensures a very long detection window that has been exploited for capital gain.
 Without drug testing for cannabis, which doesn’t prove if a user was under the influence at the time of the test, the pharmaceutically owned, six billion dollar drug testing industry that exists today would collapse.

 Ethnic Discrimination and Drug Testing

 Ethnic discrimination and drug testing is an issue that needs attention in the United States.
-After normalizing over five years of our drug test submission data with an Ethnic Population Distribution Report and then cross-referencing with labor force characteristics from the Bureau of Labor Statistics, it has been determined that if you are Black or African-American, then you are nearly 1.3 times more likely to be drug tested for any reason, including random.
+After normalizing nearly a decade of our drug test submission data with an Ethnic Population Distribution Report and then cross-referencing with labor force characteristics from the Bureau of Labor Statistics, it has been determined that if you are Black or African-American, then you are nearly 1.3 times more likely to be drug tested for any reason, including random.
 These findings corroborate with the well established fact that on average, a Black person is nearly four times more likely to be arrested for marijuana possession than a White person, even though both groups use marijuana at similar rates.